 * Udall Scholarship

-- For sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to healthcare and tribal public policy issues.
+- For full-time sophomores and juniors in any major (1) with a strong demonstrated commitment to environmental issues OR (2) who are Native American/Alaska Native and also committed to Native American healthcare OR tribal public policy.
 Open to U.S. citizens, permanent residents, and U.S. nationals.

-- $5,000 award.
+- Up to $5,000 for tuition, room and board, or other educational expenses.
 Students who win as sophomores may re-apply in the junior year.